lowRISC/opentitan/hw/ip/pinmux/doc/_index.md

 ![Pinmux Block Diagram](pinmux_muxing_matrix.svg)

-Note that apart from selecting a specific input pad, the `periph_insel[*]` signals can also be used to tie the peripheral input to 0 or 1.
+Apart from selecting a specific input pad, the `periph_insel[*]` signals can also be used to tie the peripheral input to 0 or 1.
+Note that each peripheral input `dio_to_periph` is associated with an input buffer enable signal `periph_to_dio_ie` (this is similar to the output buffer enable signal `periph_to_mio_oe` for peripheral outputs `periph_to_mio`).
+When a specific input pad is connected to a peripheral input using `periph_insel[*]`, the input enable coming from that peripheral will be sent to that pad.

 Likewise, the output select signals `mio_outsel[*]` can also be used to constantly drive an output pin to 0/1 or to put it into high-Z state (default).
-The output enable and the associated data signal (i.e. `periph_to_mio` and `periph_to_mio_oe`) are indexed with the same select signal to allow the peripheral hardware to determine the pad direction instead of demoting that control to SW.
+The output buffer enable and the associated data signal (i.e. `periph_to_mio_oe` and `periph_to_mio`) are indexed with the same select signal to allow the peripheral hardware to determine the pad direction instead of demoting that control to SW.

 ## Retention Logic